 Knowing that your dog's licking is his way of showing that he loves you, respects you, and thinks you're simply scrumptious may make it easier to tolerate.
 But if it still grosses you out there are ways to discourage it.

-In a firm voice say, "no lick" and then gently but quickly move his face away from yours.
+In a firm voice train your dog and say, "no lick" and then gently but quickly move his face away from yours.
 Be sure to say "no lick" first, followed immediately by moving his head away.
 Soon you'll find that when you just say "no lick," your dog will move his head away himself.

 You can also try disengaging with him when he starts to lick.
 Get up and move away.
 Do this repeatedly and consistently.
 You want to show him that licking means he will get no attention.